tunmsk/nextgen-facebook/readme.txt

 	* Added the Facebook "Author Name Format" option to the Essential Settings page.
 	* Used the new SucomUtil::is_https() and SucomUtil::get_prot() static methods to determine the protocol to be used (http or https).
 	* Updated the Setup Guide with a new "Accept Smaller / Thumbnail Images?" information box.
-	* Treat BuddyPress single activity pages as posts (using attached / content images, etc.) (Pro version).
+	* Treat BuddyPress single activity pages as posts (to use attached / content images, etc.) (Pro version).
 	* Treat BuddyPress user + activity URLs as an activity page instead of a user page (Pro version).
 * **Bugfixes**
 	* *None*
 * **Developer Notes**
 	* Added SucomUtil::is_https() and SucomUtil::get_prot() static methods to test for PHP's `$_SERVER['HTTPS']` variable and the 'FORCE_SSL_ADMIN' WordPress constant.
-	* Added a new NGFB_GETIMGSIZE_DISABLE constant disable the use of getimagesize().
+	* Added a new NGFB_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 = Version 8.21.5 (2016/01/16) =